-You’ll notice each example has two things in common.
-First, a “show me” statement that defines the experience participants should capture with entries (e.g., Show me every meal you eat).
-Then, there is a set of questions participants will answer each time they make an entry (e.g., Where is the meal from?
+You’ll notice that each example has two things in common.
+First, there is a “show me” statement that defines the experience participants should capture with entries (e.g., Show me every meal you eat).
+Then, there is a set of questions that participants will answer each time they make an entry (e.g., Where is the meal from?
 How much do you like it?).
-The bundles of data your participants create are called "entries".
-Entries consist of one media prompt, answers to questions and basic data like time and location.
+Entries can consist of one photo and/or video prompt, answers to questions, and basic data like time and location.
 You can set the requirements for the minimum number of entries you want your scouts to submit for each part.

 When you design your mission, you will create 2 things:

 - Instructions: What scouts will be expected to do during this part of your mission.
 Define the experience participants should capture. (e.g. show us every meal you eat this week)

-- A single set of up to 10 questions (you could think of them as a script) that participants will answer EACH time they create a diary-study-style entry in your mission. (e.g. take a photo of your meal, explain your meal in a few sentences, etc.)
+- Question Script: A single set of up to 20 questions (you could think of them as a script) that participants will answer EACH time they create a diary-study-style entry in your mission part. (e.g. take a photo of your meal, explain your meal in a few sentences, etc.)

-You can give scouts only one media prompt per mission, but they'll respond to that prompt multiple times if you ask them to create multiple entries.
-The mission example below starts with a photo prompt, is 5 questions long, and asks scouts to create 14 entries by repeating the process of answering those same 5 questions 14 times over the course of a week.
+You can give scouts only one photo and video prompt per part, but they can respond to that prompt multiple times if you ask them to create multiple entries.
+The part example below starts with a photo prompt, is 5 questions long, and asks scouts to create 14 entries by repeating the process of answering those same 5 questions 14 times over the course of a week.

-2. Get to Know the Five Mission Types
+2. Get to Know the Five Types of Parts

-When creating a mission, it almost always works best to model it after one of the five mission types highlighted below.
+When creating a part, it almost always works best to model it after one of the five part types highlighted below.
 Start by familiarizing yourself with each of them.
-In a few moments, you'll prototype mission designs within each approach.
+In a few moments, you'll prototype part designs within each approach.

 Scouts capture recurring experiences as they happen in real-time.
 "Show me every time you...."